Why Most Business Blogs Fail (And How to Build One That Actually Works)

 Shift a belief.
 Answer a question.
 Move someone one step closer to working with you.

-You start by identifying what your audience actually needs:
+Start by identifying what your audience actually needs:

 • the problems they’re facing